1.American Express Gold Card

 Final Words

-As you consider the best grocery credit cards this May 2026, remember to prioritize features that align with your shopping habits, such as cash back rewards and welcome bonuses.
-Take time to compare your options carefully to make informed decisions that will maximize your savings at the checkout.
+As you explore the best grocery credit cards this June 2026, remember that the right choice can maximize your rewards and savings.
+Take time to compare options and consider your spending habits to make an informed decision that aligns with your financial goals.

 Frequently Asked Questions

-The American Express® Gold Card offers a welcome bonus of 100,000 Membership Rewards® points after you spend $6,000 in eligible purchases on your new Card within the first 6 months.
+The American Express Gold Card offers a welcome bonus of 100,000 Membership Rewards® points after you spend $6,000 in eligible purchases on your new Card within the first 6 months.
+You also earn 4X Membership Rewards® points on Restaurants Worldwide on up to $50K in purchases per calendar year and 4X points on groceries at U.S. supermarkets on up to $25K in purchases per calendar year.